Sbalbp/Pidgin-Plugins/README.md

 ##Requirements and installation

-These [tutorials](https://developer.pidgin.im/wiki/CHowTo "tutorials") should help anyone to get started on basic plugin development and installation, as they did for me.

-After following the tutorials you should already have a local installation of libpurple as well as glib.
-If you don't, you can get a pidgin tar file with libpurple [here](http://sourceforge.net/projects/pidgin/ "here") (don't forget to ./configure and make it, as explained in this [tutorial](https://developer.pidgin.im/wiki/CHowTo/BasicPluginHowto "tutorial").
+Two things are needed in order to compile a plugin for Pidgin:

+####glib

-As for glib, just run:
+To install glib just run:

 * apt-get install libglib2.0

-To compile the plugins just run the Makefile file (take into account that you might have to modify it so that the libpurple location matches that of yours):
+####libpurple

+Which is the library containing all the development sources and headers needed for Pidgin Plugins, as well as some example plugins to help new developers get started.
+You can get a pidgin .tar file with libpurple [here](http://sourceforge.net/projects/pidgin/ "here") (don't forget to './configure' and 'make' it, as explained in this [tutorial](https://developer.pidgin.im/wiki/CHowTo/BasicPluginHowto "tutorial").

+####Compilation

+A Makefile file is provided in this repository.
+It will be updated when new plugins are added.
+This Makefile automatically creates a '~/.purple/plugins' directory if it doesn't exist, as it is needed to store new plugins, and puts the plugin .so file inside said directory.
+To compile the plugins, run:

 * make

-If the compilation goes wrong it might be because the 'plugins' directory does not exist inside the '.purple' directory.
-Just create it so that the .so files can be stored inside it.
+**NOTE:** The Makefile file assumes that your libpurple directory (where you extracted and configured the pidgin .tar) is the same as mine, so you might have to change the **LIBPURPLE** flag so that the libpurple path matches that of yours.

-After this run Pidgin and the new plugin should show under the 'Tools -> Plugins' menu.
+After compilation, everything should be ready, so just run Pidgin and the new plugin should show under the 'Tools -> Plugins' menu.